 ExOfficio Sports Mesh Underwear

 This brand sells versatile clothing designed to keep the traveler comfy and active.
 So it’s not surprising that their women’s hiking underwear also gets the job done.
-We love their Give-N-Go Sports Mesh underwear because it’s lightweight, flat-seamed, breathable, and high-performing; meaning it can keep up whether you’re roaming the streets of a foreign city or going for a trail run at home.
+We love their Give-N-Go Sports Mesh underwear because they are lightweight, flat-seamed, breathable, and high-performing; meaning it can keep up whether you’re roaming the streets of a foreign city or going for a trail run at home.
 Depending on what pants you wear, panty lines might be visible, especially in leggings.
 We have also found that they stretch out over time, but they should last you for plenty of adventures.

 Patagonia Women’s Active Hipster Underwear